 Wey Valley Solar Schools Energy Co-operative is an exciting and pioneering venture - a community owned energy co-operative set up by local people.
 In 2011 our share offer raised £625,000 from individual investors to put solar panels on the roofs of six state secondary schools in Surrey.
 We could have raised more and installed more panels but unfortunately the government's fast track review of the feed in tariff in October 2011 prevented this and we had to close the share offer early and return over £100,000 to potential investors..

 We now have a generation capacity of 238.09kW at our six school sites.
 This makes us one of the biggest solar co-operatives in the country.
 We will be installing a 30 kW system at a seventh school in August 2014.

 Our Co-operative provides each of our six schools with:

 We have also re-lit a seventh school with LED lights, reducing electricity used by them for lighting by two thirds.

-In the year ending 31 December 2012 our investor members have received returns of more than 6% and,those who paid income tax, also qualified for tax relief equivalent to 30% of their investment in the Co-operative.
+In the last two years (2012 & 2013) our investor members have received returns of more than 6% each year and of those who paid income tax, also qualified for tax relief equivalent to 30% of their investment in the Co-operative.

 We are keen to support other communities to replicate what we have done and they are welcome to contact us.
 All our documentation is available on this website to assist other prospective community co-operatives including our share offer document.